Unboxed-Software/solana-course/content/program-testing.md

 When writing programs in general, it is inevitable that you will spend a good portion of your time debugging.
 There are program errors that you may come across from time to time and they can be a little confusing.
 Some program errors have a hexadecimal code associated with them that looks something along the lines of `Program [program_id] failed: custom program error: 0x01` which might not seem to make any sense.
 This error code is actually a hexadecimal representation of this error’s decimal index inside the error enum of the program that returned it.
 So, if an error is returned in your program with a hexadecimal code and no message, try converting that hexadecimal number *x* to decimal *y* and looking up the corresponding error at *y* index of the program’s error enum.

 For example, if you were to receive an error sending a transaction to the SPL Token Program with the error code `0x01`, the decimal equivalent of this is 1.
-[Looking at the source code of the Token Program](https://github.com/solana-labs/solana-program-library/blob/master/token/program/src/error.rs), we can see that the error located this index in the program's error enum is `InsufficientFunds`.
+[Looking at the source code of the Token Program](https://github.com/solana-labs/solana-program-library/blob/master/token/program/src/error.rs), we can see that the error located at this index in the program's error enum is `InsufficientFunds`.
 You'll need to have access to the source code of any program that returns a custom program error code to translate it.

 ### Program Logs